open-telemetry/opentelemetry.io/content/en/docs/languages/erlang/resources.md

 {{% /tab %}} {{< /tabpane >}}

-Resource attributes in the `resource` Application environment variable are flattened and combined with `.`, so
+Resource attributes in the `resource` OTP application environment variable are flattened and combined with `.`, so
 `#{deployment => #{environment => <<"development">> }` is the same as `#{'deployment.environment' => <<"development">>}`.